Sign In

 For RCSJ Instructors:

-Those planning to incorporate the novel into their courses may request an instructor copy and/or a resource packet by emailing Judy Cirucci.
+The novel is easily relatable to the English, Women's Studies, Psychology, Agriculture, Biology, Earth and Environmental Science classrooms.
+Instructors who plan to incorporate the book into their classrooms may request an instructor copy and a discussion guide/resource packet by emailing Judy at [email protected].
 Instructor copies are limited and will be handled on a first-come, first-served basis.

 What is One Book, One College?